brianreumere/es-theme-alcamoth/README.md

 - Focus is on screenshot or video (middle of screen)
 - Description below screenshot or video
 - Marquee, box art, and game info on right

+## Image assets

+### Controllers

+Most controller images are from Pineapple Graphics (see [Sublicenses](#sublicenses)).
+A small drop shadow was added to each controller, and the controllers are scaled roughly based on their actual physical sizes (6 px = 1 mm) and placed on a 1560x960 transparent canvas.

+### Header images

+Most header logos are from Dan Patrick (see [Sublicenses](#sublicenses)).
+To get the SVGs to display properly in Emulation Station, I had to edit most of them with Inkscape.
+Generally they had to be flattened and re-saved.
+If any paths displayed incorrectly after flattening, it helped to select each path individually and perform a Path->Union operation on it, and then retry flattening all paths.

 ## Theme